Impact investing is gaining ground rapidly as an investment strategy and a way to address social and environmental issues.

 It usually involves goal-driven investments, for example in social housing projects to alleviate homelessness, or windfarms to promote clean energy.

-Impact investing has a common-sense appeal.
+This strategy has a common-sense appeal.
 It means investing in companies that are motivated and often set up specifically to make a positive difference.
 In contrast, other ESG styles might involve more complicated tasks, such as using shareholder action to change a company whose profits have primarily come from negative social or environmental practices.

-Impact investing arguably has the clearest definition, as laid out by the Global Impact Investing Network (GIIN).
+An impact approach arguably has the clearest definition, as laid out by the Global Impact Investing Network (GIIN).
 The GIIN definition is:

 ‘Impact investments are investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.
 Impact investments can be made in both emerging and developed markets, and target a range of returns from below market to market rate, depending on investors’ strategic goals .’